EvoEMD: cosmic evolution with an early matter-dominated era: Structure of EvoEMD

-Note that the above code is the definition of the class \cppin{param_GammaN1}, which should not be confused with the definition of the parameter itself.
-To define/declare the parameter itself, one needs to register the derived parameter using the class name by \begin{cpp} // REGISTER_PARAMETER(className); REGISTER_PARAMETER(param_GammaN1);

-// Obtain the parameter using its name Parameter_Base *ptr = RETRIEVE_PARAMETER(GammaN1) \end{cpp} Notice that, in the constructor of the derived parameter, we register the dependencies.
+Notice that, in the constructor of the derived parameter, we register the dependencies.
 This tells the program that current parameter depends on those parameters.
 Then, whenever we update the value of the dependencies, the current parameter will automatically recalculate its value only when we want to use it.